 The Five Rules of Confidentiality

-Maintaining confidentiality can be a tricky business.
-Luckily, some exceptionally clever people at the Health and Social Care Information Centre (HSCIC) compiled a guide for preserving confidentiality in health and social care.
-In 2013, the HSCIC developed five confidentiality rules, still considered best practices today.
+Maintaining confidentiality can be difficult.
+Thankfully, experts at the Health and Social Care Information Centre (HSCIC) compiled a guide for preserving confidentiality in health and social care.
+In 2013, the HSCIC developed five confidentiality rules, which are still considered best practices today.

 The five HSCIC rules about confidentiality in health and social care are: